AdobeDocs/release-notes.en/current.md

 **Fixes and Enhancements**

 * In the segments overview page, the width of the segment storage folder is now flexible.
+This allows you to distinguish between segments with longer names.
 (AAM-48400)
 * Fixed an issue in Algorithmic Models, where moving the **Adjust Reach & Accuracy** slider did not affect the model's reach or accuracy.
 (AAM-47996)
 * Fixed an issue in Analytics destinations where the button to download a .csv file of segments that conflict with data export controls and/or third-party data sharing policies was broken.
 (AAM-48100)
+* Fixed an issue where customers were seeing random "Access denied" errors when logging into the Audience Manager user interface.
+(AAM-47632)

 ## Experience Manager {#aem}